Error handling and retries

 is zero after the first reconciliation attempt, since it is not a

-result of a retry (regardless of whether a retry policy is configured or not).
+result of a retry (regardless of whether a retry policy is configured).

 ErrorStatusUpdateControl

-update on the primary resource, always performed as a status sub-resource request.
+update on the primary resource, which is always performed as a status sub-resource request.
 Note that

-this update request will also produce an event, and will result in a reconciliation if the
+this update request will also produce an event and result in a reconciliation if the

 This feature is only available for the reconcile